0chain/0chain/README.md

 ../bin/start.b0miner.sh
 ```

 Note: The above commands will run 1 sharder and 3 miners for minimal setup.
-For running more sharders and blobbers repeat the process in more terminal tabs.
+For running more sharders and miners repeat the process in more terminal tabs.

 ## 8. Building and Starting Blobber Nodes